microsoft/PowerToys/README.md

 ### File explorer

+- Fixes for Dev file preview: (Thanks [@Aaron-Junker](https://github.com/Aaron-Junker))
-- Dev file preview fix for object reference not set.
-Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)
+  - Fix fix for object reference not set.
-- Dev file preview fix for encoding UTF-8.
-Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)
+  - Fix for encoding UTF-8.
-- Dev file preview fix for file is in use.
-Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)
+  - Fix for file is in use.
-- Dev file preview fix for saying the file is too big.
-Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)
+  - Fix for saying the file is too big.

 ### Image Resizer